m4nt3k1ll4/m4nt3k1ll4/README.md

 - 👋 Hi, I’m @m4nt3k1ll4
 - 👀 I’m interested in learn dev skills
-- 🌱 I’m currently learning html css JS
+- 🌱 I’m currently tryng to be a fullstack web dev
 - 💞️ I’m looking to collaborate on learning projects
 - 📫 How to reach me juanchin23ad@gmail.com
 - 😄 Pronouns: me